libstorage/libstoragemgmt-doc/doc/py_api_user_guide.md

     * `lsm.Pool.ELEMENT_TYPE_DELTA`

-        The pool which is holding the dalta of snapshot or replication.
+        The pool which is holding the delta of snapshot or replication.

     * `lsm.Pool.ELEMENT_TYPE_SYS_RESERVED`